Scaffold-Stark/speedrunstark/README.md

 ### 📖 Understanding:

 - In the frontend you can see options to set both the **Borrow Rate** (for `MyUSDEngine`) and the **Savings Rate** (for `MyUSDStaking`).
-- The `DEX.cairo` contract provides a simple market where ETH can be swapped for MyUSD.
+- The `DEX.cairo` contract provides a simple market where STRK can be swapped for MyUSD.
 The price on this DEX will reflect the supply and demand for MyUSD.
 - Think about how changing the borrow and savings rates would influence users:
   - If savings rate is high, people might buy MyUSD on the DEX to stake it, pushing the price up.
   - If borrow rate is high, people might be less inclined to mint new MyUSD, or might buy MyUSD on the DEX to repay existing loans, reducing sell pressure or creating buy pressure.